a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-5.md

     <ul>
       <li>
         <p><strong>Line 14: </strong>The simplist way to implement our custom type is with a regular expression.
 The regex <code>^[\w-]+$</code> will match any string that consists of <span class="emphasis">ONLY</span> alphanumeric characters (which includes the underscore character) and the hyphen character.</p>
         <p>The syntax of regular expressions is extremely dense.
-To make our regex easier to understand, we can compile it with the <code>re.VERBOSE</code> flag.
-This causes whitespace <span class="bold-italics">that is not within a character class</span> to be ignored, allowing us to insert comments within the regex to document the design and intended use of the expression.
-For example, we could document our regex as shown below:</p>
+To make any regex easier to understand, we could compile it with the <code>re.VERBOSE</code> flag.
+This causes whitespace that is not within a character class to be ignored, allowing us to place comments within the regex to document the design and the effect of each component of the expression.
+For example, we could document our regex as shown below (I am only showing this for demonstration purposes, and have not modified the code in <code>app/api/widgets/dto.py</code>):</p>
         <pre><code style="color: #f8f8f2">NAME_REGEX = re.compile(<span style="color: #ed9d13">r"""
     ^        # Matches the beginning of the string [\w-]    # Character class: \w matches all alphanumeric characters (including underscore), - matches the hyphen character